-At 6:45 in the morning of April 9, the tankers received the order “crash” on their radios.
-They circled their tanks, fired an armor-piercing round into each tank’s engine. opened the gasoline cocks inside the tanks, and dropped hand grenades into each crew compartment.
+At 6:45 on the morning of April 9, the tankers received the order “crash” on their radios.
+They circled their tanks, fired an armor-piercing round into each tank’s engine, opened the gasoline cocks inside the tanks, and dropped hand grenades into each crew compartment setting the tanks on fire.
 Some of the members of the D Company took off for the hills but were picked up later.
 Others safely made it to Corregidor.

 Clarence was hospitalized when the surrender took place.
 His name appears on a roster of POWs being held at Cabcaben, in May 1942, and transferred by the Japanese from the hospital to either Bilibid or Cabanatuan #3, which housed the POWs captured on Corregidor and who were hospitalized when the surrender came.
 At some point, the POWs from Camp #3 were transferred to Camp #1 which was where the POWs captured on Bataan had been held.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.